STAIRlab/sees/docs/contrib/modeling/uniaxialMaterial/93-Concrete07 - Chang &amp; Mander’s 1994 Concrete Model.md

+---
+title: Concrete07
-# Concrete07 - Chang &amp; Mander’s 1994 Concrete Model
+description: Chang & Mander’s 1994 Concrete Model
+...

+# Concrete07

 <p>Concrete07 is an implementation of Chang &amp; Mander's 1994 concrete
 model with simplified unloading and reloading curves.
 Additionally the